ESMO Public Policy Committee

 ESMO’s approach to advocacy is proactive and hands-on.
 Through targeted face-to-face meetings with MEPs and government authorities, ESMO creates opportunities to dialogue with decision-makers, listen to their positions, and express to them ESMO’s concerns.
 Our goal is to propose concrete, practical solutions to address political issues in an effective manner.

-The ESMO Public Policy Committee collaborates closely with the ESMO Office in Brussels.
-It also coordinates its activities with key stakeholders to assure that the oncology community speaks with one united voice.
+The ESMO Public Policy Committee collaborates closely with leading oncology societies and coordinates its activities with key stakeholders to assure that the oncology community speaks with one united voice.

 The committee's objectives are to: